 The Dead Sea is located along the western border of Jordan and is the lowest point on the planet (it is more than 400 meters below sea level).It is so salty that you cannot swim in it because you only float.
 And even though you cannot swim there, it is fun to float and also, the mud from the Dead Sea can be used to soften your skin.
 Even Cleopatra was known to do it.
-You do not have to believe Cleopatra´s word but I tell you: it really works.
+You do not have to believe Cleopatra´s words but I tell you: it really works!

-So, the minerals in the mud make it a natural spa destination, and the beaches are also popular.
+The minerals in the mud make it a natural spa destination, and the beaches are also popular.

 Most of the access to the beach (Dead Sea) is private and belongs to the resorts in the area – but there is a public beach to enjoy.

-- Tip: Many people visit the Dead Sea on their way back to Amman – because this is the place to chill and relax.
+TIP: Many people visit the Dead Sea on their way back to Amman – because this is the place to chill and relax.
 I did not wait until the end – I was ready for a day in luxury accommodation and wanted to get pampered.

-If you plan a 5-day road trip, I would probably just visit for a few hours, but if you road tip Jordan in 7 days, stay a night here and chill before you get to experience some adventure.
+If you plan a 5-day road trip, I would probably just visit for a few hours, but if you road trip Jordan in 7 days, stay a night here and chill before you get to experience some adventure.

 BEST PLACES TO STAY AT DEAD SEA

 - I stayed at the Mövenpick Resort & Spa.
 My room was nice but a little outdated, especially in the bathroom, but the bed was comfortable.
 The hotel was done in the Arabic style which was lovely.
 Breakfast and dinner were included but you can also book it without any dinner/breakfast/lunch.
 Check out rates here.